actoron/jadex/docs/readme.txt

 the full functionality of Jadex.
 By using Jadex, you consent to the processing of Jadex usage data about you by the Jadex Team in the manner and for the purposes set out above.

+Dependencies
+Jadex includes dependencies with their own separate licenses that are compatible with GPLv3 license of Jadex, meaning that there are no extra obligations beyond the ones of GPLv3.
+Please refer to jadex_3rd_party.txt for more information.